Norost/nrfs/Specification/object_store.rst

 * Version: The version of the data storage format.

+* CAlg: The default compression algorithm to use.

 * BLen: The length of a single block as a power of two.
   Affects LBA addressing.

 * RLen: The maximum length of a record in bytes as a power of two.

-* CAlg: The default compression algorithm to use.

 * MirC: The amount of mirror volumes.
   Useful to determine how many mirrors should be waited for before allowing writes.

+* MirI: The index of this chain in the mirror list.
+  It simplifies loading code & prevents devices from being shuffled between chains on each mount.

 * UID: Unique filesystem identifier.